 Nominations can be submitted either under your name (if you want a reply) or anonymously, using the Course Nomination Form (Requires a Stanford Google Forms login).
 You can view course nominations and the decisions about them on the Course Nominations spreadsheet (requires a Stanford login).

 Course nominations are considered on approximately a weekly basis over most of the year, and sometimes require consultation with one or more faculty which can slow down the process.
+Course nominations which might affect your course planning for a given quarter should be submitted well in advance, and at the latest prior to the beginning of classes during the quarter in which a course is offered, to allow time for faculty consultations which may be needed before a decision can be made.

 Before submitting a Course Nomination, please read the relevant requirement(s) carefully to determine the criteria for courses fulfilling the requirement.
 The criteria may be stated directly as part of the requirement, but sometimes you will need to infer them by looking at the list of already approved courses.
 All nominated courses are subject to the policies described under Major Policies (Minimum Units, etc.).